open-mpi/ompi/docs/networking/tcp.rst

 #. **Connection reset by peer:** These types of errors *usually* occur
-   after ``MPI_INIT`` has completed, and typically indicate that an MPI process has died unexpectedly (e.g., due to a catastrphic error such as a segmentation fault).
+   after ``MPI_INIT`` has completed, and typically indicate that an MPI process has died unexpectedly (e.g., due to a catastrophic error such as a segmentation fault).
 The specific error message indicates that a peer MPI process tried to write to the now-dead MPI process and failed.